 We are committed to ensuring that the chemical sciences contribute to their full potential to tackling the major global challenges of today and tomorrow.

-The world’s population could exceed 9 billion by 2050 and although the standard of living around the world has been rising, there is still a long way to go.
+The world’s population is projected to reach 9 billion by 2050.
+The standard of living around the world has been rising, but there is still a lot of socio-economic disparities.

-Individuals, communities, companies and nations all have a role to play in tackling inter-connected global challenges such as food and water security, sustainable energy and combatting disease, in order to provide every person in every country with water, food, energy and a home, in an environmentally and economically sustainable way.
+Individuals, communities, companies and nations all have a role to play in tackling inter-connected global challenges, in order to provide every person in every country with water, food, energy and a home, in an environmentally and economically sustainable way.

 The chemical sciences community is working to develop innovative technologies from water purification membranes and drought-resistant crops, to new antibiotics, batteries and solar cells.

-Learn more about our work to support the chemical sciences community working on challenges in energy, food, health and water.
+Learn more about our work to support the chemical sciences community working on challenges in climate change, energy, food, health and water.